bakerj417/compare-object-path/README.md

 ```

 ## Params
-The shouldUpdate function takes 4 params with the first 3 being required
+The compareObjectPath function takes 4 params with the first 3 being required

 | param        | description                                                           | required  |
 | ------------ |:---------------------------------------------------------------------:| ---------:|